-Tougher roasts and pressure cookers are seriously, the best friends.
+Tougher roasts and pressure cookers are seriously, the best of friends.
 When the roasts are cooked under pressure, they transformed into tender, juicy, incredible dinner roasts.
 The fact that the roast is tough is actually the best part!
-They are typically inexpensive to buy, and have more flavor (believe it or not) than higher end, tender roasts.
+They are typically inexpensive to buy and have more flavor (believe it or not) than higher-end, tender roasts.

 - Beef roast: Usually, you’ll see a Mississippi roast made with a beef roast.
 A 3 – 4lb roast is perfect and fits well inside the pot.
 Using a cheaper, tougher cut is ideal because they generally have more flavor and respond really well to pressure cooking.

 - Au Jus Seasoning Packet: Knorr or Mckormic makes a nice Au Jus seasoning and can be found usually in the seasoning packet aisle at the grocery store.

 - Ranch Seasoning Powder: Hidden Valley Ranch is usually the most popular packet for this recipe, but there are a lot of other brands that can be used here that taste just as great.

 - Pepperoncini peppers: These peppers don’t make the recipe spicy.
 They have a very mild bite to them that is mellowed by the cooking, and they come in a jar of pepperoncini juice that adds a really nice tang.
 You’ll be using both the peppers and the juice, so don’t discard the liquid from the jar.

 - Beef Broth: Low sodium is ideal to use because the seasoning packets can be higher in sodium.

 - Butter: I recommend using real butter here and not margarine.

 - Pepper: Just a light sprinkling will do.
 Salt is not necessary for this recipe due to the other ingredients having salted flavor profiles.